Why become Carer Positive?

 It will be assumed that all employers will start at the ‘engaged’ level unless they can provide evidence that they meet the criteria of the higher levels of achievement.

-Suggested actions and examples are provided as a guide – employers are encouraged to identify and develop their own activities as felt appropriate to their size and structure.
+The Carer Positive award scheme is designed to be flexible to suit all organisations in Scotland; suggested actions and examples are provided as a guide with employers encouraged to identify and develop their own activities as felt appropriate to their size and structure.
 The intention is that all organisations, across all sectors, whether small or large, can achieve each level of the award.

 A key indicator of progression will be the level of carer engagement in the development of workplace support and endorsement/verification that their experience is a positive reflection of the employer’s assessment of support levels.